Recorded on: 15-16 July 2013

-(Excerpt from Vortex issue 58, click here to DOWNLOAD)
+(Excerpt from Vortex issue 58, click here to DOWNLOAD the pdf)

 Philip Olivier (Hex) and Amy Pemberton (Sally) try to avoid spoilers as they talk to Paul Spragg about their return to the main range in Afterlife